topbitdu/unidom-category/ROADMAP.md

 1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.8
 2. Improve the Engine class to include the Engine Extension

+## v1.5.5
+1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.9
+2. Improve the models to support the namespace neglecting

 ## v2.0
 1. Improve the Category Rollup model to support the Keyword Arguments